elionavarretev/elionavarretev.github.io/README.md

 ![Portfolio Preview](assets/img/about/about-ElioNavarrete.jpg)

-A modern, responsive portfolio website showcasing the professional profile of Elio Navarrete, QA Automation Engineer and College Professor.
+A modern, responsive portfolio website showcasing the professional profile of Elio Navarrete, QA Lead and Professor.

 ## 🌐 Live Website